Table of Contents

 Indiana sportsbooks are located at casinos, racetracks and off-track betting parlors.

-Do I need to go to a casino to register for a mobile sports betting account in Indiana?
+Do I need to register for a Indiana mobile sports betting account in person?

 No. You can create an account on your mobile device.